Ventilation And Safe Practice With The Use Of Electric Kilns

 Further Reading And Advice

-If you are productive, you should take the time to read the references listed below.
-Remember as the risks start to increase, and you will need to plan for ventilation and placement before you commit yourself to a new kiln.
+If you are productive or a professional potter, you should take the time to read the references listed below.
+Remember as the risks start to increase, you will need to plan for ventilation and think about the placement before you commit yourself to a new kiln.

 Finally, if you are in any doubt as to the safety and of the use of your kiln, please do call us here at Hot Clay on 01934863040 (opt 3) to speak to our Technical Coordinator, or contact us via email info@hot-clay.co.uk